jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-01.md

 ---
-title: "MASTER AND DISCIPLE"
+title: "Master And Disciple"
 image: "/covers/rama.jpg"
 heading: "Chapter 1"
-weight: 4
+weight: 3
 description: "IT WAS ON A SUNDAY in spring, a few days after Sri Ramakrishna's birthday, that M. met him the first time"
 ---